 This meant a fundamental change to how we hire at Ably.
 It wasn’t just about introducing a new interview format (although we did that) or creating new scorecards (we did do that too) - in order to address the shortcomings in our assessment process we needed to re-establish what a successful hire looks like and make sure our team is equipped to identify it.

 With the Ably values as our guiding principles, we thought deeply about the mindset and behaviours that set up new hires for success.
-We know some of these values are broad (by design) and how they are applied can vary depending on the situation.
-The application of these values can vary depending on the situation, and what constitutes “Bias for action” or “Dependable by default” at one company, might not deliver the results we expect here.
+We know some of these values are broad (by design) and their application can vary depending on the situation.
+It's also true that what constitutes “Bias for action” or “Dependable by default” at one company, might not deliver the results we expect here.
 So really, what we’re looking for are indicators that the candidate thinks about these things in the same way we do and that they’ve got the tools to thrive in a high-calibre, fast-paced environment where autonomy is highly valued.

-Exploring this in an interview setting necessitates a deeper line of questioning.
-We now look for evidence of specific traits that align with our values.
+Exploring this in an interview setting necessitates a deeper line of questioning, in order to identify evidence of specific traits that align with our values.
 For example, when we talk about “Bias for action”, what we’re really looking for are things like resourcefulness, an innovative approach, the ability to see the bigger picture and the flexibility and ability to overcome blockers consistently.
-Things like having a product-driven mindset and a strong focus on customer outcomes are also positive indicators, as is comfort working in an environment where you won’t have the level of support you might find in a larger, later-stage company.
+Qualities such as having a product-driven mindset and a strong focus on customer outcomes are also positive indicators, as is comfort working in an environment where you won’t have the level of support you might find in a larger, later-stage company.
 We also now look for certain “macro” attributes that we know future top-performers are likely to demonstrate: drive with resilience and grit, intellectual curiosity and capability and leadership qualities (comfort assuming responsibility, the ability to build consensus, etc.).

-As a result we now get much more valuable feedback to make hiring decisions than ever before, which in turn means we’re much better at identifying folks who will raise the bar and at setting them up for success once they join.
+We're now better equipped with the data we need to make good hiring decisions,, more confident in our ability to identify folks who will raise the bar, and better at setting them up for success once they join.
 We’re committed to only hiring individuals who will raise the standard of the existing team, from both a technical and non-technical perspective.
 This brings challenges and can mean it takes longer to fill vacancies, but we’re confident it’s the right thing to do.
 In a changing technology landscape, where companies (Ably included) aren’t hiring at the rate they were a few years ago, the success of every person we bring into the business now is much more important, and their contributions are more keenly felt and impactful.
 Maintaining a high standard is essential if we want to build the best team possible.

 We know it also means there’ll be hard choices on occasion, and instances we might miss out on strong technical skills if a candidate doesn’t meet the bar for culture and values alignment.
 We’ve made our peace with that.
 We also feel a strong responsibility to everyone who interviews with us to ensure they understand the environment they’ll be coming into.
 Yes, you’ll get the chance to contribute to an amazing product, be part of an exceptionally talented team and have opportunities to accelerate your career that you won’t get elsewhere, but you also have to be comfortable with the other side of working at an early stage company with our level of ambition - things move quickly and the pace can be challenging, everyone needs to be self-sufficient and able to thrive in ambiguity and there is always an element of risk involved: startups pivot, and strategy and direction can change.